 July 9, 2010.
 When I call Popi I can hear the ecstasy in his voice.
 With him you can always tell what kind of mood he’s in the second he says “hello” and today he sounds ebullient.
 It’s as happy as I can remember hearing him in a while.
-Last night was “The Decision” and now 49 out of the country’s 50 states despise LeBron James.
-But to South Florida LeBron has instantaneously become a hero—and one who could do no wrong.
+Last night was “The Decision” and now seemingly 99 percent of the country despise LeBron James.
+Not South Florida, though, to whom LeBron has instantaneously become a hero—and one who can do no wrong.

 “Let me ask you,” Popi says, “Wouldn’t you rather play with your friends and for guys like Pat and Mickey, and not that schmuck in Cleveland?”
-Popi is referencing the rage-filled e-mail that Cleveland Cavaliers owner Dan Gilbert sent out last night following LeBron’s announcement that he would be leaving the bitter cold of Cleveland for South Florida’s beaches and sun.
+Popi is referencing the rage-filled comic sans E-mail that Cleveland Cavaliers owner Dan Gilbert sent out last night following LeBron’s announcement that he would be leaving Cleveland’s bitter cold for South Beach’s sand and sun.
 In it Gilbert vowed that the Cavs would win a Championship before “the self-titled former King.”
-He did so in comic sans for some reason.
 Popi writes this screed off as angry drivel, the senseless words of a scorned lover.

 A few months later the season begins and Gilbert, for a brief moment, looks prophetic.
 The star-laden Heat loses eight of its first 17 games.
 Popi, like the rest of the basketball world, is perplexed.
 “I think they need a psychologist,” he says when I speak to him early in the season.
 It’s a sentiment he repeats often that year.
 “It makes no sense that these guys can play one way one night and another way a different night.”

 Eventually Miami figures things out.
-The Heat goes on to win 58 games that season and makes it all the way to the Finals.
-Popi thinks the team was a bit lucky because “that guy Rondo on the Celtics got hurt.
-Boy is he something,” he exclaims.
+The Heat goes on to win 58 games that season and makes it all the way to the Finals, though Popi thinks the team was a bit lucky because “that guy Rondo on the Celtics got hurt.
+Boy is he something.”